 The difference in bench press strength improvement was miniscule and the squat strength wasn’t much better either, and could potentially be explained by the fact that the PA group were way weaker to begin with.
 Add to this that the participants in the PA group ate slightly more and gained more weight (read, gained any weight, on average the Placebo group gained 0.1lbs during the whole process, so no wonder muscle gains weren’t impressive) and you see why one needs to read the researchers’ conclusions with a certain amount of scepticism.

 Funny enough, the study was funded by the manufacturers, and the patent holders who invented the supplement helped with the study itself.
-I want to emphasise that this doesn’t necessarily mean anything, but it’s a bit of a red flag considering the disparity between the research results and the conclusions.
+I want to emphasize that this doesn’t necessarily mean anything, but it’s a bit of a red flag considering the disparity between the research results and the conclusions.

 Oh, finally, soya lethicin is a really rich source of PA which is really, really cheap, so if you’re tempted – just go with that.